 The word “aperture” literally means “opening” or “hole.”
 A camera lens’ aperture is a hole that controls how much light gets into the film or sensor.

 When a camera’s shutter button is pressed, the aperture widens to a predetermined width and admits a certain quantity of light in.
-To manage exposure, aperture works in conjunction with ISO and shutter speed.
+To manage exposure, the aperture works in conjunction with ISO and shutter speed.
 You can save this image of an exposure triangle cheat sheet to refer to when shooting your next project.

 The broadness of a camera lens’ aperture is measured in f/stops stated in numbers like 1.4, 2, 2.8, 4, 5.6, 8, 11, and 16, as seen in the exposure triangle chart.

-Apertures are smaller than f/16 let in less light.
+Apertures are smaller than f/16 letting in less light.
 Larger apertures, such as f/1.4, allow more light in.
 Take a peek at our in-depth video breakdown of aperture to learn more about it.
 Take note of the visual variances in aperture sizes and how they contribute to the overall visual tale.

 As the video suggests, the aperture impacts both exposure and depth of field.
 Small apertures, such as f/16, produce a significant depth of field, allowing for more focus.
 Conversely, shallow depth of field is achieved with larger apertures, such as f/1.4, allowing for a blurred background.